return to Natural Dog Health Remedies

 Dog Arthritis

-Dog arthritis is rather common.
-In fact, arthritis in dogs is more common than arthritis in cats.
-Although many people associate arthritis with old age, not-too-old dogs can also be affected by canine arthritis.
+Although many people associate arthritis with old age, not-too-old dogs can also be affected by this problem.
 In fact, 65% of dogs over 6 years old show some signs.

 Types of Dog Arthritis